10 Surprising Ways Turmeric Benefits a Woman’s Health

 Is turmeric good for a woman’s health?
 At this point, it’s arguably one of the most-studied botanicals on the planet.
-What over 13,000 studies on curcumin (a key compound found in turmeric root) indicate is that this food/supplement has an astonishing array of health benefits that are especially favorable for women.
+What over 13,000 studies on turmeric and curcumin indicate is that this food/supplement has an astonishing array of health benefits that are especially favorable for women.
 If you’ve never thought about turmeric for women’s health… read on to discover 10 of the most exciting curcumin/turmeric benefits for women.

 #1.
 Curcumin Helps Protect Against Breast Cancer

 Breast cancer is the number two killer of women in the U.S., second only to heart disease.
 Curcumin has been found in many studies to have chemopreventive action, which means that it is able to interfere with the cancer process.

 Chemopreventive nutrients are generally broken down into three distinct sub-groups:

 - anti-proliferants (stopping the rapid growth of cancer cells)

 - antioxidants (combing the body for free radicals), and/or

 Curcumin sits in all three sub-groups .
 In other words, it works against cancer in all three ways!

 Curcumin promotes cellular death receptors [2,3], which are receptors sitting on the surface of cells that transmit the “die” message to cancer cells.
 Curcumin also has significant anti-inflammatory properties [4-8], which is important because cancer is known to be an inflammatory process.